Yolo 80 Corridor Improvements Project

 Within project limits, I-80 generally has three eastbound and three westbound lanes separated by a paved and/or unpaved center median with a guard rail or concrete barrier.
 However, in Yolo County, between about PM 9.0 to 9.6, I-80 widens to eight lanes.
 I-80 has variable outside shoulders widths in each direction.
 The corridor travels through the City of Davis and the City of West Sacramento.
 Class I bike/ped facility would be constructed from western terminus of Yolo Causeway, west, along I-80 and WB CR 32A Off-Ramp to connect with CR 32A.
 CR 32A is located north of I-80 and east of the Mace Boulevard interchange and acts as a frontage road to the Yolo Bypass, where I-80 becomes a causeway.

 In Sacramento County, within the project limits, I-80 is a six-lane Freeway with three eastbound and three westbound lanes separated by a paved center median of varying width and concrete and/or guardrail center median barriers.
 Each direction of travel consists of three travel lanes with standard outside shoulders in each direction.

-Primary providers of bus and rail transit include Amtrak, Fairfield/Suisun Transit, Vallejo Baylink Ferry, Solano Express Bus, Yolobus, and Greyhound Bus.
+Amtrak, Fairfield/Suisun Transit, Vallejo Baylink Ferry, Solano Express Bus, Yolobus, and Greyhound Bus.
 Bicycle and pedestrian accessibility is provided via the surrounding arterial network.

 Purpose and Need